 There are more than 100 snake species in Kenya, and snake safari outfit Bio-ken arranges tours to spot them in forests, riverbeds, rocky cliffs and mangroves.

 The most popular package is a three-night snake safari along the banks of the Galana River.
 An alternative is the Big Five safari -- a search for pythons, boomslangs, puff adders, cobras and mambas.

 Some of Kenya's top reptile experts lead the trip, the aim of which is to improve awareness and education about snakes and their role in the eco-system.
 Check out a video here.

 The three-night snake safari costs $1,200 per person, per night.
 Prices of the longer Big Five safaris are tailored according to customer preference.
 The average price per person, per day is around $1,000, and includes full board and domestic transfers and flights.

-This story was originally published in February, 2013 and updated July 2015.
+This story was originally published in February 2013 and updated for content on July 2015.